 IOM Egypt Trains Forensic Experts on Passport Examination Procedures

-The three-day training was facilitated by Mr. Nelson Gonclaves, Immigration and Border Management Training Specialist from the African Capacity Building Centre with extensive training experience in Egypt and abroad.
-Participants acquired in-depth, hands-on experience using verification equipment to identify forged and counterfeit documents.
+The six-day trainings were facilitated by Mr. Nelson Goncalves, Immigration and Border Management (IBM) Training Specialist from IOM’s African Capacity Building Centre in Tanzania.
+Participants acquired in-depth and hands-on experience on passport examination, using verification equipment to identify forged and counterfeit documents.

 “IOM is committed to supporting the Government of Egypt to ensure orderly, safe and humane migration.
-This includes the activities aimed at strengthening the capacities to identify and detect unlawful activities related to migration.
+This includes the activities intended for strengthening the capacities to identify and detect unlawful activities related to migration.
 The training for the Forensic Medical Authority follows similar trainings already conducted with law enforcement officers” said Mr. Andrea Dabizzi, Head of Migrant Protection and Assistance Unit at IOM Egypt.

-In line of the above, IOM Egypt supports the provision of equipment to detect fraud and manipulation of passports, in addition to chemicals for DNA sampling and sequencing.
+In addition to the training, IOM Egypt supported the provision of equipment to detect fraud and manipulation of passports, as well as chemicals for DNA sampling and sequencing.